aartikis/RTEC/examples/ctm/README.md

 Event recognition for City Transport Management (CTM).

+Documentation about this application may be found in this paper:

 Artikis A., Sergot M. and Paliouras G. [An Event Calculus for Event Recognition](http://cer.iit.demokritos.gr/publications/papers/2015/artikis-TKDE14.pdf).
 IEEE Transactions on Knowledge and Data Engineering (TKDE), 27(4):895-908, 2015.

 # Directory Structure
+- **resources.** Original and compiled patterns along with declarations and auxiliary domain knowledge.
 - **dataset.** A sample synthetic dataset for CTM in RTEC format.
 The dataset concerns 100 public transport vehicles from the EU-funded PRONTO project.
 - **results.** Directory of the execution logs.
-- **resources.** Original and compiled patterns along with declarations and auxiliary domain knowledge.